New JACC History

 Since January 2016, major steps have moved the project forward.
 A part time Project Manager and Fundraising Manager were hired, a nationally advertised design competition was held, and architects were selected through a broad public process.
 Community engagement and arts organization input continued as the architect team - Juneau’s Northwind Architects, partnering with Hacker Architects of Portland and theater consultant Adam Shalleck of The Shalleck Collaborative of San Francisco - worked to produce a preliminary design.
 An all-volunteer Capital Campaign Committee is implementing a well crafted fundraising strategy.
 Branding and graphic development for the project is nearly complete with fundraising resources and a website launched.

 After five decades of dreaming, this community arts and culture center is becoming a reality.
-The Partnership Board plans for groundbreaking in 2018 and looks forward to celebrating with a ribbon-cutting in 2019.
 Please join the community effort that is now called the New JACC!